What's Your Temperature - Foodservice Blog

 Blue Orange Green Pink Purple

-Posted in Cooking Tips, Health. on Wednesday, June 6th, 2012 by martin
+Posted in Cooking Tips, Health. on Wednesday, June 6th, 2012 by Martin Smazenko Tags: americanspice.com, citric acid, pink grapefruit, the great american spice company

 Jun 06

+Citric acid, what is it and how is it used?
 Citric Acid is a naturally occurring preservative used in many applications including canning, flavoring, cleaning, and even photography development.
-As a weak organic acid, Citric Acid is commonly purchased in powder form, but is found in all citrus fruits including lemons, limes, oranges, and tangerines.
-Citric Acid has a variety of uses from food preservation to flavoring, but it also has many other practical uses.
+As a weak organic acid, it is commonly purchased in powder form, but is found in all citrus fruits including lemons, limes, oranges, and tangerines.
+While it has a variety of uses from food preservation to flavoring, it also has many other practical home uses as well.

 Preservative